Surgical Procedures: Craniotomy

-Recovery from a craniotomy will depend on the extent of the procedure performed.
-Typically, a 3-7 day hospital stay is required.
+Recovery from a craniotomy will depend on the extent of the procedure you have had.
+Often, a 3-7 day hospital stay is needed.
 A temporary urinary catheter may be draining your urine after the surgery.

-You will be instructed on how to care for your surgical incisions and will be given any other instructions prior to leaving the hospital.
+You will be told how to care for your surgical incisions and will be given any other instructions before leaving the hospital.

-- Follow your healthcare provider’s specific incision care instructions.
+- Follow the instructions you have been given for care of your incision.
 Be sure to keep the surgical incision clean and dry.

 - Bathe as directed by your healthcare team.
 You may be asked to wash your hair daily.

-- Avoid wigs until about 3 to 4 weeks post-operatively, as it will take time for your surgical incision to fully heal; a loose turban or hat is typically fine to wear.
+- Avoid wigs until about 3 to 4 weeks after surgery.
+It will take time for your surgical incision to fully heal.
+A loose turban or hat is usually fine to wear.

-- Take pain medications as directed; speak with your healthcare team before taking aspirin, ibuprofen other blood thinning medications.
+- Take pain medications as prescribed.
+Speak with your healthcare team before taking aspirin, ibuprofen or other blood thinning medications.

 - Avoid dying your hair or getting a perm for 4 weeks post operatively.

-- Avoid putting topical medications/skin products on the surgical incision unless your healthcare team advises you to do so.
+- Do not put topical medications/skin products on the surgical incision unless your team tells you to do so.

-- Avoid being exposed to people who have the cold, flu or other respiratory infections.
+- Avoid being around people who have the cold, flu or other respiratory infections.

-- Typically you can return to work within 4-6 weeks depending on your particular situation.
+- Often, you can return to work within 4-6 weeks depending on your type of job and your recovery.